andrewheiss/Dissertation/reading_list.md

 [@Blaydes:2011]

 Brownlee, Jason.
 2007. *Authoritarianism in an Age of Democratization*.
 Cambridge: Cambridge University Press.

 Brumberg, Daniel.
 2002.
 “Democratization in the Arab World?
 The Trap of Liberalized Autocracy.” *Journal of Democracy* 13(4).

 Carothers, Thomas.
 2002.
 “The End of the Transition Paradigm.” *Journal of Democracy* 13(1):5-21.

 [@Gandhi:2006]

 Ghandi, Jennifer and Adam Przeworski.
 2007.
 “Authoritarian Institutions and the Survival of Autocrats.” *Comparative Political Studies* 40(11).

 Marc Morje Howard and Philip G. Roessler, “Liberalizing Outcomes in Competitive Authoritarian Regimes,” *American Journal of Political Science* 50 (April 2006): 365-381.

 Hadenius, Axel and Jan Teorell.
 2006.
 “Authoritarian Regimes: Stability, Change, and Pathways Toward Democracy, 1972-2002.”
 Working Paper #331, Helen Kellogg Institute, November.

 [@Jamal:2007]

-Magaloni, Beatriz.
-2008.
-“Credible Power-Sharing and the Longevity of Authoritarian Rule.”  *Comparative Political Studies* 45(4-5).

 Malesky, Edmund, Paul Schuler, and Anh Tran.
 2012.
 “The Adverse Effects of Sunshine: A Field Experiment on Legislative Transparency in an Authoritarian Assembly.” *American Political Science Review*.
 106: 762-786.

-[@Olson:1993]

 Wickham, Carrie Rosefsky.
 1994.
 “Beyond Democratization: Political Change in the Arab World.” *PS: Political Science and Politics* 27(3):507-9.

 Wickham, Carrie Rosefsky.
 2002. *Mobilizing Islam: Religion, Activism, and Political Change in Egypt*.
 New York: Columbia University Press.

 Wintrobe, Ronald.
 1990.
 “The Tinpot and the Totalitarian: An Economic Theory of Dictatorship.” *American Political Science Review* 84: 849-872.